Nonlinear MPC for Feedback-Interconnected Systems: a Suboptimal and Reduced-Order Model Approach: NUMERICAL SIMULATIONS

 \section{NUMERICAL SIMULATIONS}

 In this section, we present numerical simulations to validate the proposed \algo/ control strategy.
-In particular, we consider the actuated pendulum introduced in Example~\ref{ex:actuated_pendulum}, whose physical parameters values are reported in Table~\ref{tab:physical_parameters}.
+In particular, we consider the actuated pendulum introduced in Example~\ref{ex:actuated_pendulum}, whose physical parameter values are reported in Table~\ref{tab:physical_parameters}.
+All simulations were conducted using the CasADi tool for numerical optimization \cite{Andersson2019}.

 Consistently with the theoretical setting, the optimizer is only aware of the reduced-order model obtained by considering~\eqref{eq:pendulum_slow} in the case in which the armature current $\xit$ lies in its equilibrium manifold~\eqref{eq:xieq_specific}.
 Namely, in this scenario, the reduced dynamics map~\eqref{eq:red} explicitly reads as